search catalogue

 Acknowledgement and citation

-Users of any parts of the corpus should refer to the title of the session and acknowledge by name the people who recorded the given session and the individuals appearing in the recordings whose words or images are used.
+Users of any parts of the corpus should refer to the title of the session and name the participants on the individual recordings as authors within the collection, e.g. Louis and Rybka (2022) in Suttie et al. (2023).
 The names are included in the metadata for specific sessions.